-1 Single variable derivatives The goal in this chapter is to formalize derivatives of functions whose input is a single real number and whose output is also a single real number.
+1 Single variable derivatives

+The goal in this chapter is to formalize derivatives of functions whose input is a single real number and whose output is also a single real number.
 Probably many aspects of this theory will be familiar to you from your first exposure to single variable calculus.
 While there will likely be more formality here than is typical of introductory calculus courses, I strongly encourage you to use the intuition you developed during your calculus course as you go through this chapter.

-1.1 Two definitions of the derivative 1.1.A Slope of the tangent line Let S be a subset of $\mathbb{R}$ and $a \in S$ an interior point.
+1.1 Two definitions of the derivative

+1.1.A Slope of the tangent line

+Let S be a subset of \mathbb{R} and $a \in S$ an interior point.
 We would like to define the tangent line to the graph of a function $f : S \to \mathbb{R}$ at a.
 Intuitively, the "tangent line" should be a line that "just barely touches" the graph of f at the point (a, f(a)).
 But it's not immediately clear how to formalize this intuitive definition.
 One approach to formalization begins with noticing that this intuitive "tangent line" can be approximated by secant lines, and secant lines can be formalized without ambiguity.
-More precisely, for small values of h, the point a + h is close to a and still in S since a is an interior point of S. The slope of the secant line passing through the two points (a, f(a))and (a + h, f(a + h)) is computed by the quantity $$\frac{f(a+h)-f(a)}{h},$$ since the "rise" is f(a + h) - f(a), and the "run" is (a + h) - a = h.
-This quantity is often called a difference quotient.
-See figure 1.1.1.
-As h gets smaller and smaller, the secant line becomes a better and better approximation of our intuitive idea of the "tangent line" at a.
-So, we define the slope of the tangent line to be the limit of the slopes of the secant lines.
-1 Single variable derivatives
+More precisely, for small values of h, the point a + h is close to a and still in S since a is an interior point of S. The slope of the secant line passing through the two points (a, f(a)) and (a + h, f(a + h)) is computed by the quantity $$\frac{f(a+h)-f(a)}{h},$$ since the "rise" is f(a+h) - f(a), and the "run" is (a+h) - a = h.
+This quantity 1 Single variable derivatives

-(e)

-$$f(x) = \begin{cases} 1 & x \ge 0 \\ 0 & x < 0 \end{cases}$$
+(c)

+$$f(x) = x^2$$

-at $a = 0$ .
+at $a = 0$.